Dynamically accelerating the power iteration with momentum: Dynamic Momentum Method for Inverse Iteration

 Just as algorithm \ref{alg:dymo} requires two preliminary power iterations, the dynamic momentum strategy for the inverse iteration requires two preliminary inverse iterations.
 For tests in this section, we ran iterations to a residual tolerance of $10^{-15}$ or a maximum of 2000 iteration.
 In this section we also numerically verify the stability of the extrapolation parameter $\beta_k$ as shown in lemma \ref{lem:rstab} and remark \ref{rem:betastab}.

 The dynamically accelerated version of algorithm \ref{alg:ipow} follows.

 In table \ref{tab:inv} we show results for accelerating the inverse iteration used to recover the largest eigenvalue of the matrix $A = \diag(1000:-1:1)$.
-We test shifts $\sigma = \{999.75,\ldots,1004\}$, chosen with increasing distance from the target eigenvalue $\lambda_1 = 1000$ to see how much a suboptimal shift can be made up for with the extrapolation.
-We see the dynamic momentum method gives the best performance in each case, and the ``optimal'' fixed parameter gives a good performance, but it is outperformed in some cases by a nearby static shift as well as the dynamic shift.
+We test shifts $\sigma = \{999.75,\ldots,1064\}$, chosen with increasing distance from the target eigenvalue $\lambda_1 = 1000$ to see how much a suboptimal shift can be made up for with the extrapolation.
+We see the dynamic momentum method and the ``optimal'' fixed momentum parameter give the best performance, with the dynamic method converging in fewer iterations as the shift increases away from the target eigenvalue.
+The performance of the DMPOW iteration is intermediate between the base inverse iteration and the dynamical momentum method.
 Compared with the base algorithm \ref{alg:ipow}, algorithm \ref{alg:dymoinv} with dynamically chosen $\beta_k$ not only reduces the number of iterations for each given shift, it also achieves a better iteration count with shifts more than twice as far away from the target eigenvalue.
 This shows algorithm \ref{alg:dymoinv} reduces the sensitivity to the shift in the standard inverse iteration.